-Cancer occurs from mutations, or harmful changes from an alteration in a gene’s DNA sequence.
-Most mutations involve changes in the order of the base pairs, including substitutions, deletions, additions, or shifts.
-Mutations can be divided into broad categories based on the tissue where they occur.
+Cancer occurs from pathogenic genetic variants (formerly referred to as mutations) that involve changes in the order of the base pairs, including substitutions, deletions, additions, or shifts.
+Pathogenic variants can be divided into two broad categories based on the tissue from which they originate.

-Somatic or acquired mutations are the most common cause of cancer.
-These mutations occur from damage to genes in an individual cell during a person’s life.
-Cancers that occur because of somatic mutations are referred to as sporadic cancers.
-Somatic mutations are not found in every cell in the body and they are not passed from parent to child.
-Some common carcinogens that cause these mutations include tobacco use, ultraviolet radiation, viruses, chemical exposures, and aging.
+Somatic or acquired genomic variants are the most common cause of cancer, occurring from damage to genes in an individual cell during a person’s life.
+They are classified in terms of the actionability of an available effective therapy.
+Cancers that occur because of somatic variants are referred to as sporadic cancers.
+Somatic variants are not found in every cell in the body, and they are not passed from parent to child.
+Some common carcinogens that cause pathogenic variants include tobacco use, ultraviolet light or radiation, viruses, chemical exposures, and aging.

-- Early onset cancer (breast, colon, or endometrial cancer under age 50)
+- Early-onset cancer (breast, colon, or endometrial cancer in people younger than 50)

-- More cancers in a family than would be expected by chance
+- More cancers in a family than expected by chance

 See the sidebar for more red flags that might indicate germline risk.

 In general, cancer cells have more genetic changes than normal cells, but each person’s cancer has a unique combination of genetic alterations.
 Some changes may be the result of cancer cells dividing, rather than the initiating event that led to the cancer’s development.
 As the cancer continues to grow, additional changes will occur, even within the same tumor.